peteroupc/peteroupc.github.io/estimation.md

 <a id=Introduction></a>
 ## Introduction

-Suppose we have an endless stream of numbers, each generated at random and independently from each other, and we can sample as many numbers from the stream as we want.
+Suppose there is an endless stream of numbers, each generated at random and independently from each other, and as many numbers can be sampled from the stream as desired.
 These numbers are called _random variates_.
 This page presents general-purpose algorithms for estimating the mean value ("long-run average") of those variates, or estimating the mean value of a function of those numbers.
 The estimates are either _unbiased_ (they have no systematic bias from the true mean value), or they come close to the true value with a user-specified error tolerance.

 The algorithms are described to make them easy to implement by programmers.